 Why is time management important?
 Here’s the short answer: Time is money.

 When it comes to time management, marketing teams can’t afford to waste hours.
 Yet, data from HubSpot reveals that the average marketer spends 16 hours per week on routine tasks alone.
 That’s hardly the best use of your team’s time and creative energy.
+How does time tracking save money?
 The right time management strategies can help your agency reign in wasted hours and get back on track.

 That’s the crux of time management’s value.
 It maximizes working hours so that you and your team can invest more time and energy into delivering high-quality work to your agency’s clients.